th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 </center>

 <notice info>
-Locating unexpected messages
+Locating unexpected messages:
-If a message passed prefilter, but is not in the expected, it is considered as an extra message.
+if a message passed prefilter, but is not in the expected, it is considered as an extra message.
 </notice>

 The time allocated to check1 to search for a matching message(s) in the queue (rule execution) is defined by the rule parameter `timeout`.
 Once the allocated time runs out the rule execution stops.
 This value can be edited in the rule request.

-If this is not specified, the default time allocated is given in `rule-execution-timeout`  which can be edited in check1’s custom configuration.
+If `timeout` is not specified in the rule request, the default value is check1’s `rule-execution-timeout` property.

 <notice info>
-If any or none of the filters match up with a message in the queue, then the user is notified of a missing response.
+If any or none of the filters match up with a message(s) in the queue the user is notified about the mismatch between the number of received and expected system messages.
 </notice>

-Users can combine more than one `CheckSequenceRuleRequest` using `chain_id` to form one large `CheckSequenceRule`. `chain_id` is similar to a checkpoint, and locates the last message verified by the previous `CheckSequenceRule`.
+Users can combine more than one `CheckSequenceRuleRequest` using `chain_id` to form one large `CheckSequenceRuleRequest`. `chain_id` is similar to a checkpoint, and locates the last message verified by the previous `CheckSequenceRuleRequest`.

 <notice info>
-chain_id with CheckSequenceRule reduces the chance of missing unexpected extra messages.
+`chain_id` with `CheckSequenceRuleRequest` reduces the chance of missing unexpected extra messages.
 </notice>

 ![](/img/boxes/exactpro/check1/chain_id.png "Figure 7.
 Flowchart illustrating chain_id")